 Before I share a classic Scottish bakery recipe called Empire Biscuits (I’ve since posted the recipe)!

-I want you to have the option to make these candied or glacé cherries.
+I want you to have the option to make these candied or glacé cherries in your own kitchen.
 They are a significant part of the biscuits looking like the genuine thing, so you have an option instead of having to buy a chemical-laden version.

 Here’s an example of the ingredient list of a typical candied cherry product here in the US: